beck24/statamic-docker/README.md

 ## Installation

-Standard Laravel installation

-Make sure the following directories are writable by the server.

-`/storage/`
-`/resources/users/`
-`/content/`

-## Development

-Copy `.env.example` to `.env` set any required values
+1. Copy `.env.example` to `.env` set any required values.
+For local dev with stock Statamic no changes are required

-Copy your private key to `.docker/config/ssh/id_rsa` - this will be installed into the container
+2. Optional: Copy your private ssh key to `.docker/config/ssh/id_rsa` - this will be installed into the container.
+Useful for git usage in the container during development.

-Build the container
+3. Build the container

         docker compose up -d --build

-Use VSCode with Remote Explorer to edit the files inside the container.
-Use git to commit/push/pull new code inside of the container.

-Log into the webserver container:
+4. Log into the webserver container:

         docker exec -it statamic_webserver bash

     Files are located at `/var/www/html/`

-Install Dependencies and instantiate Laravel
+5. Install Dependencies and instantiate Laravel

         composer install

         php artisan key:generate
         php artisan storage:link
         php artisan cache:clear

     Make sure directories are writable (Note: don't use 777 on prod, dev only for simplicity)

         chmod -R 777 storage/ resources/users/ content/

-If you need to create a new user at this point
+6. Ccreate a new user

         php please make:user

-Build js/css - this is configured to use tailwindcss and will strip out unused styles from the prod css

-    npm install

-    npm run watch (or npm run dev, or npm run prod)

-Log into the control panel at http://localhost/cp
+7. Log into the control panel at http://localhost/cp

-## Docker Containers

-- Webserver - contains the laravel/statamic files

-Log into the container

-    docker exec -it statamic_webserver bash